redis/redis-doc/topics/faq.md

 We have documentation if you plan to use [Redis as an LRU cache](/topics/lru-cache).

-## Background saving is failing with a fork() error under Linux even if I've a lot of free RAM!
+## Background saving fails with a fork() error under Linux even if I have a lot of free RAM!

 Short answer: `echo 1 > /proc/sys/vm/overcommit_memory` :)